Keith Dobson: Research

 A later focus of his work is on the prediction and prevention of relapse in depression.
 He studied the effect of cognitive behavioral therapy (CT) and behavioral marital therapy (BMT) for the treatment of depressed wives and for the improvement in martial satisfaction.
 Dobson found that BMT had a significant and positive influence on the relationship satisfaction of distressed couples while the combination of both the CT and BMT proved to be effective in reducing the aversive behavior of the married couples.

 In 2019, he co-wrote the article ‘Concurrent and Prospective Relations between Attentional Biases for Emotional Images and Relapse to Depression’.
-The participants in his research were administered eye tracking tasks in order to measure attentional biases for emotional images.
+The participants in this study were administered eye tracking tasks in order to measure attentional biases for emotional images.
 The participants were then observed for relapse to depression.
-His research indicated that non-relapsed women who were depressed previously, did not exhibit attentional biases for emotional images.
+The results indicated that reduced attention to positive images prospectively predicted relapse to depression among the previously depressed women.